 7. Committees

-7.1 WL shall have a number of standing committees, and Commissions, that shall convene regularly either in conjunction with the GA of members, FIL international events or independently (electronically or via conference call).
+7.1 WL shall have a number of standing committees and Commissions, that shall convene regularly either in conjunction with the GA of members, WL international events or independently (electronically or via conference call).

 7.2 A committee Chair is responsible for communicating committee activity to the Board and members through the relevant Board member.
-The Board provides oversight of and direction to each committee based on the strategic priorities of the Board and GA.
+The Board provides oversight of and direction to each committee based on the strategic priorities of World Lacrosse.
 Committee Chairs are also responsible for participating in the budget process and effectively managing budget allocations.

 7.3 Committees